for-giobbe/phy/Building a Tree in a BI Framework .md

    ------------------------
 ```

-This interesting rapresentation can be better interpreted using the conversion table associated:
+This interesting representation can be better interpreted using the conversion table associated:

 ```
    List of taxa in bipartitions: